 Article published on February 17, 2016 and updated on June 10, 2018

 If you’re traveling to Russia, the most common thing to do is to visit its two main cities, Moscow and St. Petersburg.
 The distance between the two cities is more than 700 kilometers so you have to choose a method of transport to travel between them.

-So, we have listed basically three ways to make the journey between Moscow and St. Petersburg: get on a plane, take a daytime TGV or make the journey by night train.
+So, we have listed basically three ways to make the journey between Moscow and St. Petersburg: get on a plane, take a daytime TGV, make the journey by night train or take a bus.

 Whichever method you choose, you should take into account two things:

 - It is possible to make the outward journey by plane to Moscow and back from St. Petersburg, so all you have to do is make the outgoing trip between the two cities (and not round trip).

 - To get the best price it is preferable to book tickets online in advance.
 While airline tickets can be purchased several months before, electronic train tickets can be purchased on RZD Russian Railways official website with a maximum advance of 90 days.